ByteRookie/AGS_Service/README.md

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

 `execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.

+## Action Queue

+Media actions are executed through a dedicated queue so speakers are joined and unjoined in order.
+The new `wait_for_actions` helper blocks until all queued calls have finished.
+Room switches and status changes now call this function before refreshing sensors or sending notifications so the system state always reflects the completed actions.

 ## Sensor Logic